Dork Sahagian

 Dork Sahagian is an Armenian American climate scientist.
 He is the Director of the Environmental Initiative at Lehigh University in Bethlehem, Pennsylvania.
 He invented a technique for calculating the Earth's air pressure in the past, based on the difference in the size of the bubbles in cooled volcanic lava.
+He received Nobel Peace Prize in 2007 as a part of IPCC.